tgruenewald/LD58/readme.md

 # 🐍 Win Win Win - A Snake's Quest for Golden Glory! 🏆

-> "Meet Arrowhead, the most determined snake in the jungle with one simple goal: collect ALL the golden snake statues!
+Meet Arrowhead, the most determined snake in the jungle with one simple goal: collect ALL the golden snake statues!
 But here's the twist - these aren't just any golden statues... they're golden statues OF SNAKES!
 It's snakes collecting snake statues!
-Snakeception!"
+Snakeception!

 Navigate through exciting levels as Arrowhead, using your slithering skills, wall-jumping abilities, and magnetic powers to gather every last golden snake statue.
 Each collection is a pure hit of satisfaction - that perfect moment when you grab that shiny golden snake and feel that rush of accomplishment!